eco32i/ngs/README.rst

 multiple pipeline runs can be stored in the same database.

-The primary goal of CuffBase is to make the results of cuffdiff pipeline accessible for a bench scientist.
+The primary goal of CuffBase is to make the results of cuffdiff pipeline accessible to a bench scientist.

 Provides _very limited_ plotting facilities via matplotlib.